Promoters and hostesses FAQ

 Do I really have to fill in everything on the sedcard?

 Of course, you don't have to do anything.
 However, your chances of getting a job increase significantly if you complete all the points.
 The more you fill in, the better it is for you.
-A well-filled out sedcard means:
+A well-completed sedcard means:

 greater chances of getting a cool job

 Certainly, it takes a certain amount of time to complete the entire Sedcard to fill out.
-But the time spent is usually worth it.
+But the time invested is usually worth it.
 Experience shows that people forget to fill out the sedcard completely afterwards.
-If you are registered with several agencies, you will quickly lose track.
+If you are registered with several agencies, you will quickly lose the overview.

 Can I also join TRUST Promotion as a student?